 problem such as a lump, pain, or discharge from a nipple.
 Your provider may also order

 one as a screening test.
-The test can look for breast cancers, noncancerous or benign
+The test can look for breast cancers, noncancer (benign)

 tumors, and cysts before they can be felt.

-If a mammogram shows an area in your breast that may be cancer, your provider can
+If a mammogram shows an area in your breast that may be cancer, your provider will

-X-rays use a small amount of radiation to create images of your bones and internal
+X-rays use a small amount of radiation to make images of your bones and internal organs.

-organs.
-X-rays are most often used to find bone or joint problems, or to check the
+X-rays are most often used to find bone or joint problems, or to check the heart and

-Mammograms may also be done with the help of a computer to make digital images.
-This
+Mammograms are typically done with the help of a computer to make digital images.

 With either method, the mammogram images are checked for masses, tiny mineral deposits